rhafer/opencloud/tests/README.md

 ## Running Test Suite With Antivirus Service (@antivirus)

-TODO: change for valid link
 Test suites that are tagged with `@antivirus` require antivirus service.
-The available antivirus and the configuration related to them can be found [here](https://doc.owncloud.com/ocis/next/deployment/services/s-list/antivirus.html).
-This documentation is only going to use `clamAv` as antivirus.
+TODO The available antivirus and the configuration related to them will be added latert.
+This documentation is only going to use `clamav` as antivirus.

 ### Setup clamAV